tejeshsai/Web-Log-Analysis-using-Mapreduce_Python/README.md

 # Web-Log-Analysis
-Web Log Analysis using Hadoop and Python
+Web Log Analysis using Hadoop and Python ( Shell Programming for Automating )